 - Determine the possible genetic and ecological consequences of hatchery fish and their releases on native fish at each life history stage.

-- Develop approaches to manage hatchery fish that conserve and protect native fish.
+- Develop approaches to manage hatchery fish that conserves and protects native fish.

 - Determine hatchery breeding, rearing and release practices that allow hatchery-propagated fish to both contribute to fisheries and facilitate the conservation and recovery of naturally produced native fish.

 - Identify possible effects, both locally and on a landscape scale, to natural ecosystems associated with different types and levels of hatchery production and identify approaches to manage these effects.

 - Identify hatchery practices that may need to be altered in response to changes in the natural environment and other external factors.

 - Identify breeding, rearing and release protocols that minimize possible adverse impacts on the natural ecosystem.

 - Evaluate the effectiveness of producing hatchery fish, relative to other strategies, as a means to achieve commercial, recreational, conservation and ecological objectives.

 - Determine the effects of hatchery operations (for example: flow alteration, effluent water quality, pathogens, migration and spawning distribution, etc.) on native fish, aquatic communities and their habitats.

 - Work with ODFW to integrate key findings from research at the OHRC into ODFW fish and hatchery management programs.